• Skip to primary navigation

 • You can use chicken tenderloins or full chicken breasts, just make sure they are pounded thin.

-• You can use any sort of mushrooms you enjoy for this recipe.
+• You can use any sort of mushrooms you like for this recipe.

 • Wait to salt the dish for flavor until the end because the prosciutto adds a salty taste to the dish.